ktaletsk/gator/ui-tests/README.md

 for more information.

 ## Run tests in UI Mode

-> All commands are assumed to be executed from the root directory

 Run tests with UI Mode for watch mode, live step view, time travel debugging and more: